d2s/Documentation/docs/HowtoUseRsyncOSX.md

 - backup (and restore) local files on your Mac to remote servers connected to Internet or local network
 - backup (and restore) local files on Mac to local storage (attached disks)
-  - if this is *the only use* there might be *other tools* more useful than RsyncOSX

 Why use rsync for backup?
 See notes below.
 Be sure you understand the basics how rsync works before using RsyncOSX (and rsync).
 ```